 The Santo Domingo people first lived in at least two villages called Gipuy, several miles north of the present location.
-After these sites were destroyed by flooding the people moved to the present location.
+After these sites were destroyed by flooding, the people moved to the present location.
 Historically, the people spoke Keres, an eastern dialect of the Keresan languages.
 Like several other Pueblo peoples, they have a matrilineal kinship system, in which children are considered born into the mother’s family and clan, and inheritance and property pass through the maternal line.
-Once settled here, they devoted increasing amounts of time and attention to religion, arts, and crafts.
+Once settled here, they devoted increasing time and attention to religion, arts, and crafts.

 In 1692, however, the Spanish army, under Diego de Vargas, reconquered New Mexico and recolonized the formerly-abandoned pueblos and missions.
 Fray Antonio Zamora built a new church at his own expense in the mid-1700s.
-At this time the pueblo had two churches side-by-side facing south with the older one primarily used for burials.
+At this time, the pueblo had two churches side-by-side facing south, with the older one primarily used for burials.

 Farming on the Rio Grande had the advantage of a year-round water supply, but flooding was one consequence of living so close to the river.
 Major floods from the Rio Grande occurred in 1780, 1823, and 1830 destroying parts of the pueblo.
 The people of Santo Domingo built levees to keep the water away, but eventually, the community was forced to remove the church doors and carry out the paintings, statues, and anything that could be moved from the buildings.
 The floodwaters in June 1886 destroyed the church as well as the cemetery, leaving a steep bank where the building had been.
-The people were then required to build a new pueblo which was originally constructed around a central plaza with long blocks of adobe houses along a wide central street.
+The people were then required to build a new pueblo, originally constructed around a central plaza with long blocks of adobe houses along a wide central street.
 Builders incorporated surviving structures into the new plan and extended the pueblo to the east.
 Two large kivas (circular rooms used for religious purposes) are within the pueblo.
 The pueblo was without a church for 10 years.
 The new church constructed after the flood that destroyed the old adobe mission was built to resemble the previous church in style and construction.

 In 1880-1881 the Atchison, Topeka, and Santa Fe Railroad was built through the area ending the traffic on the Camino Real and changing the lifeways of the Pueblo people.
-A railroad station was built at the pueblo and railroad boosters and entrepreneurs promoted the Pueblo people and their crafts to 19th-century tourists.
-Many automobile tourists visited Santo Domingo Pueblo in the early 20th century and in 1922, the Seligman family constructed an adobe trading post adjacent to the Santa Fe Railroad.
-The two-story building built in the Mission Revival style was built just to the north of an older trading post that dated back to 1880.
+A railroad station was built at the pueblo, and railroad boosters and entrepreneurs promoted the Pueblo people and their crafts to 19th-century tourists.
+Many automobile tourists visited Santo Domingo Pueblo in the early 20th century, and in 1922, the Seligman family constructed an adobe trading post adjacent to the Santa Fe Railroad.
+The two-story building built in the Mission Revival style was built just to the north of an older trading post dated back to 1880.
 The Seligmans used this older structure as a warehouse.
 A small stucco residence was attached to the south of the warehouse.

 Just four years after the trading post was established, the pre-1937 alignment of Route 66 came through the pueblo in 1926.
-Along the highway, roadside stands were set up to sell items to tourists including crafts, pottery, and turquoise jewelry.
+Along the highway, roadside stands were set up to sell items to tourists, including crafts, pottery, and turquoise jewelry.